nickgogan/0project-YTArchive/docs/development-guide.md

-# YTArchive Implementation Guide
+# YTArchive Development Guide

-This document consolidates all technical implementation details for the YTArchive project.
+This document provides comprehensive technical implementation details and development guidelines for the YTArchive project.

 ## Table of Contents
 1. [Data Persistence Strategy](#data-persistence-strategy)